 Shelly Knotts is returning for a second residency under our Humans in Residence programme.

-shelly will work on molecular soundscapes - a leverhulme artist-in-residence project being conducted at the school of chemistry, newcastle university in collaboration with dr. agnieszka bronowska. the project brings together computational chemistry, structural biology, scientific programming and sound art with the aim to generate an audiovisual installation and set of musical scores, that use computational chemistry data to generate content.
+shelly will work on molecular soundscapes - a Leverhulme Trust artist-in-residence project being conducted at the School of Chemistry, Newcastle University in collaboration with Dr. Agnieszka Bronowska.
+The project brings together computational chemistry, structural biology, scientific programming and sound art with the aim to generate an audiovisual installation and set of musical scores, that use computational chemistry data to generate content.

-the intention is to establish a long-term collaboration focussed on developing a concise way to transform computational chemistry data into sound. the sonic patterns and tools developed during the course of the residency will be useful for representing the dynamic flow of any data that may be difficult to perceive using conventional visual approaches.
+The intention is to establish a long-term collaboration focused on developing a concise way to transform computational chemistry data into sound.
+The sonic patterns and tools developed during the course of the residency will be useful for representing the dynamic flow of any data that may be difficult to perceive using conventional visual approaches.

 During the residency, Shelly Knotts, a musician and composer, will develop sonification techniques based on algorithmic composition and sound spatialisation.
 Through these approaches she will develop a deep understanding of how protein dynamics can be used to generate new sonic patterns, and formal and structural principles, in music and sound art.

 Created: 13 Feb 2017 / Updated: 15 Jul 2021